talon-one/TalonOneJavaSdk/docs/IntegrationApi.md

 Update customer profile

 Update or create a [Customer Profile](https://docs.talon.one/docs/dev/concepts/entities/customer-profiles).
 This endpoint triggers the Rule Builder.
 You can use this endpoint to: - Set attributes on the given customer profile.
-Ensure you create the attributes in the Campaign Manager, first. - Modify the audience the customer profile is a member of.  &lt;div class&#x3D;\&quot;redoc-section\&quot;&gt;   &lt;p class&#x3D;\&quot;title\&quot;&gt;Performance tips&lt;/p&gt;    - Updating a customer profile returns a response with the requested integration state.   - You can use the &#x60;responseContent&#x60; property to save yourself extra API calls.
+Ensure you create the attributes in the Campaign Manager, first. - Modify the audience the customer profile is a member of. **Note:** [Archived campaigns](https://docs.talon.one/docs/product/campaigns/managing-campaigns#archiving-a-campaign) are not considered in rule evaluation when &#x60;runRuleEngine&#x60; is &#x60;true&#x60;. &lt;div class&#x3D;\&quot;redoc-section\&quot;&gt;   &lt;p class&#x3D;\&quot;title\&quot;&gt;Performance tips&lt;/p&gt;    - Updating a customer profile returns a response with the requested integration state.   - You can use the &#x60;responseContent&#x60; property to save yourself extra API calls.
 For example, you can get     the customer profile details directly without extra requests.   - We recommend sending requests sequentially.
 See [Managing parallel requests](https://docs.talon.one/docs/dev/getting-started/integration-tutorial#managing-parallel-requests). &lt;/div&gt;

 ### Example